drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/how/main.md

 ## How to run python code without using a file or Jupyter

-In the command line if you type `python` without passing a filename this will create a prompt in which you can directly write Python code.
+At the command line if you type `python` without passing a filename this will create a prompt in which you can directly write Python code.

 ````{tip}